Crosswalk violation led to heroin arrest in Springfield

 Marrero was charged with the following:

-- Possession of an Electric Stun Gun
+- Possession of an electric stun gun

-- Operating an Unregistered Motor Vehicle
+- Operating an unregistered motor vehicle

 - Crosswalk Violation